-Use the GPGTools program collection available at www.gpgtools.org to encrypt e-mails using the Apple e-mail client in OS X. Download GPG Suite and install it on your Mac.
+Use the fee-based GPGTools program collection available at www.gpgtools.org to encrypt e-mails using the Apple e-mail client in OS X. Download GPG Suite and install it on your Mac.
 This software contains all of the necessary tools.

 Setting up GPG with GPGTools

 Create a new key pair for your e-mail address in the first dialog field.
 Make sure that you do not upload the new key to the key server right away.
 Ensure that the ‘Upload key after generation’ box is NOT enabled.
 Background information: A GPG key can no longer be deleted once it has been published.
 Only upload the new key to the key server once you are sure that you wish to use this key.

 We also recommend giving your key an expiration date.
 Because key generation technology changes with time, you should generate a new key every so often so that it remains secure in the future.
 Your key should generally be changed every three to five years.

 Secure your private key with a passphrase once you have created the key pair.
 You will need this passphrase when you wish to encrypt or decrypt e-mails.

 Once you have completed this step, you will be able to see the new key pair in the program ‘GPG Keychain Access’. sec/pub indicates that you have both the public (pub) key and the private (sec) key.

 Make sure that you do not lose this key pair.
 If you lose it, you will no longer be able to read the e-mails encrypted using this key.
 We recommend ‘exporting’ your GPG key pair and storing a copy on an external data storage device.